 Diversity

-The Mitsui Chemicals Group positions diversity as one of its core values, based on the belief that it is essential not only to promote various initiatives related to the promotion of diversity as a responsible and influential member of society, but also to enable the sustainable growth of our Group.
-We strongly believe that a diverse pool of human resources, characterized by wide-ranging experiences and a wealth of new ideas, is the driving force behind innovation, a key source of sustainable growth.
-We also believe that promoting diversity is an important business strategy.
+The Mitsui Chemicals Group positions diversity as one of its core values, based on the belief that promoting diversity is essential not only for fulfilling our social responsibilities but also for the sustainable growth of our Group.
+Diverse ideas from a diverse range of people are sources of innovation, essential for sustainable continuity, and the promotion of diversity is an important management strategy.

 The Mitsui Chemicals Group is resolute in not permitting any discrimination whatsoever based on race, national origin, birthplace, social origin, caste, family lineage, religion, disability, age, gender, sexual orientation, gender identity, family background, marital status, membership of unions, political views, or any other differences as stated in the Mitsui Chemicals Group Human Rights Policy.
 Aiming to adapt to the diversifying career ambitions of our employees and the changing values perceived for each work style, we are working to implement various diversity promotion measures.